tomip01/rex/cli/README.md

 Usage: rex <COMMAND>

 Commands:
-  l2            L2 specific commands.
-  autocomplete  Generate shell completion scripts. block-number  Get the current block_number. [aliases: bl] transaction   Get the transaction's info. [aliases: tx, t] receipt       Get the transaction's receipt. [aliases: r] balance       Get the account's balance info. [aliases: bal, b] nonce         Get the account's nonce. [aliases: n] address       Get either the account's address from private key, the zero address, or a random address [aliases: addr, a] hash          Get either the keccak for a given input, the zero hash, the empty string, or a random hash [aliases: h] signer transfer      Transfer funds to another wallet. send          Send a transaction call          Make a call to a contract deploy        Deploy a contract chain-id      Get the network's chain id. help          Print this message or the help of the given subcommand(s)
+  address           Get either the account's address from private key, the zero address, or a random address [aliases: addr, a] autocomplete      Generate shell completion scripts. balance           Get the account's balance info. [aliases: bal, b] block-number      Get the current block_number. [aliases: bl] call              Make a call to a contract chain-id          Get the network's chain id. code              Returns code at a given address create-address    Compute contract address given the deployer address and nonce. deploy            Deploy a contract hash              Get either the keccak for a given input, the zero hash, the empty string, or a random hash [aliases: h] l2                L2 specific commands. nonce             Get the account's nonce. [aliases: n] receipt           Get the transaction's receipt. [aliases: r] send              Send a transaction sign              Sign a message with a private key signer transaction       Get the transaction's info. [aliases: tx, t] transfer          Transfer funds to another wallet. verify-signature  Verify if the signature of a message was made by an account help              Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help